-The Partnership's low-income housing tax credits are contingent on the ability of the Partnership to maintain compliance with Section 42 of the Internal Revenue Code.
-Failure to maintain compliance with occupant eligibility, and/or unit gross rent, or to correct noncompliance within a specified time period could result in recapture of previously taken credits plus interest.
+The Partnership's Low Income Housing Tax Credits are contingent on its ability to maintain compliance with applicable sections of Section 42.
+Failure to maintain compliance with the occupant eligibility, and/or unit gross rent, or to correct noncompliance within a specified time period could result in recapture of previously taken tax credits plus interest.